glasgowcompbio/ms2ldaviz/ms2ldaviz/templates/markdowns/disclaimer.md

 ###### Mass2Motifs are collections of co-occurring mass fragments and/or neutral losses

 Mass2Motifs do not represent *real fragmentation spectra* – they are groups of mass fragments and/or neutral losses that often co-occur in a large collection of fragmentation spectra, i.e., from a set of reference compounds or from a LC-MS/MS run.
-Whilst we can *reconstruct* those collections in a spectral format, these are ‘fragmentation spectra’ without precursor mass and if present neutral losses usually do not ‘match’ to a Mass2Motif fragment unlike in real fragmentation spectra.
+Whilst we can *reconstruct* those collections in a spectral format, these are ‘fragmentation spectra’ without precursor mass and, if present, neutral losses usually do not ‘match’ to a Mass2Motif fragment unlike in real fragmentation spectra.

 ---